 Another qualitative validation of the effectiveness of the Rolling Hot Spot program is evident when comparing the pattern of total Chinook salmon caught per trawl.
 Figure 8 plots all AFA CP trawl locations during the winter months as a function of total Chinook catch.
 The darker areas indicate low Chinook catch per trawl, while the white areas indicate high Chinook catch per trawl.
-In the pre-Amendment 91 period (left panel), it's clear that vessels remained in high Chinook bycatch areas.
-In the post-Amendment 91 period (right panel) the white areas become diffuse, indicating vessels are not able to remain in areas of high Chinook bycatch.
+In the pre-Amendment 91 period (top panel), it's clear that vessels remained in high Chinook bycatch areas.
+In the post-Amendment 91 period (lower panel) all but one of the white areas become diffuse, indicating vessels are not able to remain in areas of high Chinook bycatch.

 Figure 8.
-Pollock CP trawl locations as a function of total Chinook catch between September 1st and February 28th for the years 2000-2010 (left panel), 2011-2018 (right panel).
+Pollock CP trawl locations as a function of total Chinook catch between September 1st and February 28th for the years 2000-2010 (top panel), 2011-2020 (lower panel).
 Color scales darkest (lowest Chinook catch number per trawl) to lightest (highest Chinook catch number per trawl).

-Under the RHS program, several BAA were designated for the CP fleet during 2018 (Figure 9).
+Under the RHS program, several BAA were designated for the CP fleet during 2020 (Figure 9).
 The BAA are made known to all vessels on a weekly basis; only those vessels with a Chinook bycatch rate of greater than 75% of the base rate are required to avoid these areas.
 However, because the designations indicate where Chinook bycatch has been highest over a given week, even vessels that are not required to fish outside the BAA often voluntarily do so, in order to avoid Chinook bycatch.
 It is important to remember that, due to the way the base rate is calculated, there must be pollock fishing in an area in order for it to become a bycatch avoidance area, so those areas where CPs avoided fishing entirely will not contain any BAA.

 Figure 9.
-Chinook bycatch avoidance areas for the CP sector, 2018.
+Chinook bycatch avoidance areas for the CP sector, 2020.

-Table 5 shows the A-season weeks of 2018 and the number of vessels excluded from designated bycatch avoidance areas for Chinook salmon during each week.
-There were a total of seven CP BAA during the 2018 A-season and two CP BAA for the B-season, with just one vessel prohibited from fishing in the B-season BAA.
-There were no vessels subject to an extended (2-week) fishing prohibition during 2018.
+Table 5 shows the A-season weeks of 2020 and the number of vessels excluded from designated bycatch avoidance areas for Chinook salmon during each week.
+There were a total of six CP BAA during the 2020 Aseason and seven CP BAA for the B-season, with the B-season Chinook Conservation Areas (Figure 2) closed to all IPA vessels starting October 15th through the end of the season.
+There were seven vessels subject to an extended (2-week) fishing prohibition during 2020.